mahmoud-medhat0/3rd-project/instructions/2-deploying-trustworthy-code.md

 #### 1. Build Phase

 The goal of a build phase is to compile or lint the source code to check for syntax errors or unintentional typos in code.
 It’s your first line of defense against bugs as you attempt to integrate the pieces of your project together.
-This is especially important to UdaPeople because we don’t want to waste credits or time running other steps if the code can’t even compile.
+This is especially important to rdproject because we don’t want to waste credits or time running other steps if the code can’t even compile.

 - Find the job named `build-frontend` in the `.circleci/config.yml` file.
   - Add code to build/compile the front-end.